QuickToPrint / Service Page

 Can QuickToPrint help compare DTG suppliers?

-Is DTG only relevant for small jobs?
+Is DTG only relevant for small orders?